joerick/pyinstrument/courseProjectDocs/Unit-Testing/mocking.md

 ### Coverage Improvement Analysis
 The overall test coverage is still 75%.
 Mocks help improve test reliability and make it easier to test external calls.
 To increase coverage beyond this, more tests for other parts of the code are needed.

+## RENDERER
+### New Testing Segment
+I made new tests for the HTML Render component of the project to test its ability to produce reports with minimal values Specifically testing the components of save_html_report(), HTMLRenderer() and profiler.output()

+The rationale behind these tests is to document and examine the program's ability to render through data at a fixed rate to see where and what we can optimize.

+### Mocking Strategy
+By using unittest's patch function, it was able to replace save_html_report This approach allows us to check if the HTML Reports go through, along with small amounts of data

+### Coverage Improvement Analysis
+The overall testing coverage is still 75%.
+In order for the number to improve, a wider array of tests for other parts and components are necessary